 October 21 – Peak of the Orionid Meteor Shower

 The greatest night sky event in October is undoubtedly the Orionids meteor shower, which is expected to peak on October 21st this year.
-While the meteor shower occurs from October 16th to 30th, there may be up to 25 meteors per hour on the peak night (actually, it will likely be in the morning on the 21st, though sources vary on this).
+While the meteor shower occurs from October 16th to 30th, there may be up to 21 meteors per hour during the shower’s peak (likely in the early morning hours of the 21st).

 The Orionids are easy to spot since they originate from a point in the night sky near the highly-recognizable constellation Orion.
 Look for Orion in the eastern sky if you’re trying to see this meteor shower.
 The moon will be located in the southern sky and hopefully won’t create too much light interference.